 But why not use them?
-Franck Frommer, a French journalist and communication expert, published the book How PowerPoint Makes You Stupid

-(2012), whose title says it all.
+Franck Frommer, a French journalist and communication expert, published the book How PowerPoint Makes You Stupid (2012), whose title says it all.
 He criticizes the "linearity" of PowerPoint and similar presentation software, meaning that audiences are not encouraged to see the relationship of ideas and that PowerPoint hurts critical thinking in the audience.
-Slide follows slide of bulleted information without one slide being more important.
+Slide follows slide of bulleted information without one slide being more important or the logical connections being clear.